 Denise lives in Woburn, Massachusetts.
 During her spare time, she likes to take walks around Horn Pond, travel, spend time with friends + family, and handcraft jewelry pieces and natural/organic skincare products.

-Kimeee Heatley (she/they)
+Kimeee Heatley (they/them/theirs)

 Web & Database Administrator